byjg/php-soap-server/docs/programmatic-configuration.md

 $createUserOperation = new SoapOperationConfig();
 $createUserOperation->description = 'Creates a new user';
 $createUserOperation->args = [
-    new SoapParameter('username', SoapType::String),
+    new SoapParameterConfig('username', SoapType::String),
-    new SoapParameter('email', SoapType::String),
+    new SoapParameterConfig('email', SoapType::String),
-    new SoapParameter('age', SoapType::Integer)
+    new SoapParameterConfig('age', SoapType::Integer)
 ];
 $createUserOperation->returnType = User::class;  // Use class name as string
 $createUserOperation->executor = function(array $params) {